bozonx/mold/doc/drivers.md

 * coocked - It's prepared data to insert to composition
 * successResponse - It's raw data from server
-* errorResponse - It's raw error from server
+* error - It's raw error from server
 * request - there is link to request